Wizcorp/tina.js/README.md

 	// dt is the time elapsed since the previous update of TINA
 	// both durations are in milliseconds
 	TINA.onUpdate(function (t, dt) {
+		// At this point,
+		// all my tweens are up to date
+		// for the current iteration
 		myGameLogic.update(t, dt);
 		myPhysics.update(dt);
 		myRenderer.update();